What is a Trust Transfer Deed?

 If John and Mary later create a revocable trust as part of their estate planning and want their residence to be transferred into the trust, they would transfer the property into the trust via the trust transfer deed and change title to their residence as “John Smith and Mary Smith, trustees of the Smith Family Trust.”

-Preliminary Change of Ownership Report (PCOR)
+Property Taxes and the Preliminary Change of Ownership Report (PCOR)

-In California, when you transfer ownership of real estate, you are also required to file the Preliminary Change of Ownership Report (PCOR) with the county recorder’s office where the property is located.
+Thus, in California when you transfer ownership of real estate, you are also required to file the Preliminary Change of Ownership Report (PCOR) with the county recorder’s office where the property is located.

-Capital gains tax must be paid when you have made profit on the sale of an asset.
 When you transfer property into your trust via the trust transfer deed, this is a transfer of the asset and not a sale – therefore no capital gains tax will be assessed.

 After real estate becomes part of the trust and is later sold, the person responsible for paying capital gains tax depends on what type of trust it is.